 Test-Guide.com editors have compiled a list of the most common SAT vocab words that students have trouble with.
 We used these SAT common words to create convenient online flashcards that will help you master their definitions.

-The SAT Test is given seven times a year, as listed in the table below.
+SAT Test Dates occur seven times a year, as shown below.
 The standard test dates are on Saturdays, although tests may be taken on a Sunday for students who cannot test on a Saturday.
 Most high school students choose to take the SAT Test during the spring of their junior year and/or the fall of their senior year.
 The regular registration deadline is approximately one month before the test date.
 Students may also pay an additional fee for late registration options.

 If you need additional help preparing for your SAT, please consider the recommended courses and products listed below.
 If you know of any other products that may be useful, or if you have any thoughts on our recommended products, please leave us a comment!